andrew/ultimate-awesome/README.md

 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.
 - [awesome-saas-directory](https://github.com/open-saas-directory/awesome-saas-directory) - Explore our curated collection of open-source SaaS projects.
 - [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
 If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
-- [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
 - [awesome-anti-virtualization](https://github.com/theo-abel/awesome-anti-virtualization) - A curated list of awesome resources related to anti virtualization techniques.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .
 - [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.